cerner/cerner.github.io/README.md

 3. Submit a pull request to the source branch with your changes

 Once your pull request is accepted, someone with commit privileges will regenerate the `main` branch and push to Github.
 Your changes will then be live.

+# Publishing

+Publishing is automated at the point of merging to the `source` branch through [GitHub Actions](https://github.com/features/actions).
+The workflow will use a [GitHub token scoped to the workflow action](https://docs.github.com/en/free-pro-team@latest/actions/reference/authentication-in-a-workflow) for deploying the content to the `main` branch.
+At the point of merge, you will see the GitHub Action begin in the [Actions view](https://github.com/cerner/cerner.github.io/actions).
+Once the deployment is completed, a new commit will be created which links to the commit on the `source` branch that triggered the deployment.